 It’s hard not to swoon over the Aristocratic Suites, the most historic of the hotel’s rooms.
 These grand apartments have period features like marble fireplaces, ornate ceilings and polished parquet floors, giving them a stately character that’ll have you feeling like royalty in no time.
 If you can, ask for a suite on the top floor so you get the best of the views.

-There isn’t one at the palazzo, but guests are free to use the outdoor pool at sister property La Fiermontina, a five minute walk away.
+Idle for a while on the roof terrace, dipping in and out of the pool and keeping a chilled glass of wine to hand.
+Guests can also use the larger outdoor pool at sister property La Fiermontina, a five-minute walk away.
 It’s in the hotel’s manicured gardens, surrounded by clipped lawns and sunloungers shaded by olive trees.

 The hotel isn't suited to wheelchair users – there are steps at the entrance and no specially adapted rooms.

 You can mix yourself a drink at the honesty bar any time from 7.30am to 11pm.
-If you’re after the expert touch, stroll round to Bar Enzo at La Fiermontina, where the barmen serve sophisticated cocktails and seasonal wines.
+If you’re after the expert touch, politely request a cocktail from one of the staff – a few have mastered mixology.
+Or stroll round to Bar Enzo at La Fiermontina, where the barmen serve sophisticated cocktails and seasonal wines.

 Palazzo Bozzi Corso is in the Baroque city of Lecce, about 10 kilometers from Puglia’s eastern coast.